-The Satir Institute of the Pacific is pleased to provide a variety of links to online material about the Satir Model or use of the Satir Model by other presenters.
+The Satir Institute of the Pacific is pleased to provide a variety of Satir Online links to material about the Satir Model or use of the Satir Model by other presenters.
 The SIP would be pleased to receive notification of any new material.
 Please send any information to firstname.lastname@example.org

 Jennifer Nagel, MA, RCC is the Director of Training Development for the Satir Institute of the Pacific.
 She has a private practice as a therapist, is a published author and an international trainer in China, Canada and Kenya in the Satir Model and Transformational systemic therapy.
 In this podcast we explore the topic of grace and finding grace in moments of chaos and overwhelm.
 Jennifer provides insights, wisdom and practices to help bring into our lives the energy of grace, gratitude, stillness and peace.
 Jennifer discusses the importance of ownership of one’s feelings and responses and how empowering and grounding this can be.
 Jennifer shares her experience of Virginia Satir’s work and how it brings her such joy and vitality.
 She shares some advice for how to stay connected to Self during difficult times and we arrive at a beautiful idea that we are all pregnant with life and we ought to protect, nurture and live fully that life within us.